 Want to join in?

-Glenmore Lodge and Plas y Brenin are running more women’s summer and winter courses.
+Glenmore Lodge and Plas y Brenin are running more women’s winter courses.
 For further course information as it’s released, and to join the inspired, and inspiring, group of women behind the campaign, head to their Facebook group, Mountain Inspired.

 4-8 March 2018: Plas y Brenin Women’s Winter Week (at Alltshellach, West Highlands) five-day courses